Fate of record tech industry tie-up heads to judge as Microsoft defends $69B Activision deal

 Federal antitrust enforcers have sued to block the $69 billion acquisition that they say will harm competition between Microsoft and gaming industry competitors such as Sony and Nintendo.

-And much of the decision could rest on a single Activision blockbuster franchise, the military commando game Call of Duty, and whether Microsoft could harm competition by owning it.
+And much of the decision could rest on a single Activision blockbuster franchise, the military commando game Call of Duty, and whether Microsoft could harm competition by controlling how it is distributed to gamers.

-“All of this is for a shooter video game," said U.S. District Judge Jacqueline Scott Corley, expressing a hint of exasperation about the dispute near the end of a 5-day San Francisco court hearing Thursday.
+“All of this is for a shooter video game," said U.S. District Judge Jacqueline Scott Corley, expressing a hint of exasperation about the nature of the dispute near the end of a 5-day San Francisco court hearing Thursday.
 "We're concerned about the competition for this one shooter video game.”

-Microsoft has largely had the upper hand in the court proceedings that are scheduled to end Thursday, calling in its CEO Satya Nadella and other executives, including longtime Activision Blizzard CEO Bobby Kotick, to testify in favor of the merger.
+Microsoft has largely had the upper hand in the court proceedings that ended Thursday, calling in its CEO Satya Nadella and other executives, including longtime Activision Blizzard CEO Bobby Kotick, to testify in favor of the merger.

 The Federal Trade Commission, which enforces antitrust laws, has asked Corley to issue an injunction that would temporarily block Microsoft and Activision from closing the deal before the FTC's in-house judge can review it in an August trial.